Why Your Life Isn’t a Failure If You Don’t Get Married and Have Kids

 3. You get to define what “family” means to you.

 Family is about love, support, and a sense of belonging.
-This doesn’t have to look like the traditional nuclear model.
+It doesn’t have to look like the traditional nuclear model.
 Your chosen family might be amazing friends, close blood relatives even without having a spouse or kids of your own, a thriving pet-filled home, or a community of like-minded individuals.

 Without the demands of a marriage or kids consuming your time and energy, you can invest deeply in truly fulfilling friendships.
 These are your ride-or-die people who celebrate your wins, provide unconditional support through the hard times, and make life richer with shared adventures and soul-deep connection.

-5. Pursue your passions with single-minded focus.
+5. You get to pursue your passions with single-minded focus.

-6. Financial freedom and flexibility.
+6. Financial freedom and flexibility are much more common.

 7. Your career can soar without compromises.